tiadrop/face/readme.md

 A Page's Body is an object of Classes, Attributes and a collection of Parts.

 Parts can be Elements.
 Element Parts expose methods and properties that pertain to HTML elements, with interfaces to manipulate a class list, attributes, `data-` attributes and `List<T> where T: Part` content.
 A Page's header section is generated on render and manipulated via members such as `Title`.
-A Page's Body is actually an Element.
+A Page's Body is of course an Element.

 Parts can be components; essentially factories for producing Element structures depending on their own applicable properties.
 See [Face/Parts/*](Face/Parts/) for examples of components.
 See [Face/parts/TimeAgo.cs](Face/Parts/TimeAgo.cs) in particular for an example of client-side JavaScript involvement in components.